The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

-More than 15 years ago, Sterling Ranch, a master-planned community in Douglas County—not far from Roxborough Park—partnered with the Denver Botanic Gardens to develop sustainable, water-wise landscaping guidelines for its home-builders and residents.
+More than 20 years ago, Sterling Ranch, a master-planned community in Douglas County—not far from Roxborough Park—partnered with the Denver Botanic Gardens to develop sustainable, water-wise landscaping guidelines for its home builders and residents.

-Determined to address water consumption before breaking ground on a single lawn, Sterling Ranch collaborated with the Gardens to design 15 different demonstration gardens with the aim of determining ideal combinations of plants, grasses, and trees.
-“We asked ourselves, ‘How do we create a beautiful community that doesn’t need a lot of water?’” says Harold Smethills, founder and managing director of Sterling Ranch.
+Determined to address water consumption before breaking ground on a single lawn, Sterling Ranch collaborated with the Gardens to design 15 different demonstration landscapes to determine the ideal combinations of plants, grasses, and trees.
+“We asked ourselves, ‘How do we create a beautiful community that doesn’t need a lot of water?’” says Harold Smethills, co-founder and chairman of Sterling Ranch Development Company.

 The partnership yielded key takeaways, including exacting soil standards for lawns and new legislation that allows Sterling Ranch to harvest rainwater to irrigate community parks, gardens, and greenways.
-Homeowners across the Denver metro area can apply these lessons learned to their own yards, too.
-Here, find five tips for landscaping with water conservation in mind.
+Homeowners across the Denver metro area can apply these lessons to their own yards, too.
+Here, find seven tips for leveling up your lawn without wasting water.

 Consider the Big Picture

 Rather than tackling your landscaping in stages (which many of us do), take a holistic approach.
-Even if you’re not going to plant everything this spring, Heather Calme, architectural and community standards director at Sterling Ranch, advises drawing up the entire landscape plan before digging a single hole.
+Even if you’re not going to plant everything this spring, Heather Calme, senior director of builder and community standards at Sterling Ranch, advises drawing up the entire landscape plan before digging a single hole.

 During the design process, consider your water usage when planning grass coverage and choosing tree and plant species.
 “If you know you want a vegetable garden that takes a fair amount of water, maybe go with low-water trees or less grass,” Calme suggests.
 Not sure what your water usage is going to look like?
 Calme advises calling in a pro to help with your wish list.